-Cycles 2) and 3) are not homologous to each other, since they have different degrees of the projection onto the base of the fiber bundle.
-Thus, their difference is a non-trivial cycle that does not change the orientation of $\N_3$, and so it is homologous to the cycle 1). $\Box_{\ref{cor91}}$
+Cycles 2) and 3) are not homologous to each other, since they have different degrees of projection onto the base of the fiber bundle.
+Thus, their difference is a nontrivial cycle that does not change the orientation of $\N_3$, so it is homologous to the cycle 1). $\Box_{\ref{cor91}}$